 - You may be wondering, at the end of everything, will Ragna finally get his happy, deserved ending?
 NOPE!
 Act 3 continues the sad, vicious cycle of "Ragna's Life Sucks".
 How?
 After encountering Amane, Ragna is offered the chance to be observed by him in Rachel's stead since she is 1.) no longer an Observer and 2.) dying.
 Doing so would allow Ragna's eventual breakdown into the Black Beast to be postponed and let him make peace with himself before he eventually dies as well.
 Ragna's response?
 He refuses, as it is because of Amane's proposition that he finally figured out the answer as to why the Amaterasu unit is looping time over and over again: the desires of the Entitled.
 Every single member of the cast wants the world changed, but to suit their own selfish wants, whether it be to remake the world as a bright or dark place, or to simply undo a mistake or decision they once made.
 Unless the cast can accept their losses and the truth, there will never be change.
 Ragna's ultimate decision is to fully embrace what it means to be "the enemy of the world".
 He pulls a Zero Requiem and decides to devour and destroy all of the Entitled's wishes, and then Amaterasu's as well, despite the fact that by doing this, he has no choice but to sever the ties he made with the majority of the cast in Chronophantasma, and may even have to seriously hurt or worse, kill them, including his own brother Jin.
 The saddest part about this is that he will most likely succeed in saving everyone from themselves, which will subsequently save the world in the process, at the same time possibly dying himself or bidding farewell to the world he knows, but no one will ever know why he did what he did.
 They'll just see him as a cruel, treacherous bastard who has crushed their dreams for no reason, no different from Terumi.

 - The ending of Central Fiction.
 All of it.
 The world is reverted back to normal, and almost all the characters have a happy ending and are living normal lives again.
 The catch?
-Ragna decides to become the new core of the Master Unit, and retreats back into the Boundary, erasing everyone's memory of him.
+Ragna has erase everyone's memory of him and remove himself from the world.
 Rachel is later seen standing at his grave, with his sword on the ground.
 She then proceeds to tear up, and ties one of her ribbons on Ragna's sword.
 In the end, the world got a happy ending, but they won't ever know who was the reason behind it.